(Editor’s note: This content is sponsored by Acts Retirement-Life Communities.)

 3. Retiring Too Early

-There are plenty of reasons for retiring early, but sometimes you risk jumping the gun if you haven’t gotten your retirement income sorted completely.
+With the pandemic, maybe you’ve found you need to retire later than planned for financial reasons, or perhaps you are finding yourself retiring earlier than planned because you lost your job or have been furloughed.
+What is important to consider if you do decide to retire early, is that you risk jumping the gun if you haven’t gotten your retirement income sorted completely.
 You may feel like you can supplement this by picking up some part-time work somewhere, but this is a situational (and temporary) solution that may not be ideal, especially if you find your earning power eroded because of changes in the workforce or in your own capabilities.

 Better to make sure you’ve got all your eggs in one retirement basket and that all your savings income sources are well-organized before stepping back from the workforce on a permanent basis.
 Meanwhile, if you or your partner don’t have a choice about early retirement (due to disability for example), this makes planning ahead as far as possible even more important.